jkillingsworth/jkillingsworth.com/_posts/2019-09-14-estimating-the-weights-of-biased-coins.md

 {% chart fig-42-triangle-learn-biases-lower.svg %}
 {% chart fig-43-triangle-learn-biases-upper.svg %}

-While the weights illustrated above are valid to produce a triangle distribution, they might not be the best estimates to model a real world scenario.
+While the weights illustrated above are valid to produce a triangle distribution, they might not be the best estimates to model a real-world scenario.
 A coin that always lands on heads or always lands on tails, for example, might not be the most accurate model of reality.
 It might be better to come up with an intermediate solution that lies somewhere in between the two extremes.

 Instead of trying to find an intermediate solution analytically, we can try to find one incrementally.
 We can start with an initial guess somewhere in the middle and then incrementally try to improve our initial estimate.
 We can repeat this process until we converge on a valid solution that fits the triangle distribution.
 This would effectively be a type of hill climbing algorithm.